illusionTBA/Luna-Proxy/README.md

 ## <h2 id="Womginx">Womginx Setup</h2>
-- you need to host your own womginx proxy.
+- you need to host your own womginx proxy if the one already in there fails.
 [Womginx Repo](https://www.google.com)
 - Assuming you have done that you need to navigate to `static/index.js` and go to where it says `womurl` and change the one in quotations to your owm. (make sure to add `/main/` at the end if you deleted it)